 6. Allow the updates to download and install, following the prompts on your screen as they appear.

 7. If the server requires a reboot after the update has been completed, go ahead and allow the reboot.
-Wait a few minutes to allow the server to boot back up, and then log back in.
+Wait about 3-5 minutes to allow the server to boot back up, and then log back in.